ithacaxyz/porto/apps/docs/pages/contracts/orchestrator.md

 One of the most powerful use cases of executing through intents is that backend relays can abstract gas for users and get compensated in any token the user holds.

-We’ve eliminated the concept of `gas refunds`, and made `prePayment` optional.
+We've eliminated the concept of `gas refunds`, and made `prePayment` optional.

-Here’s how the flow works:
+Here's how the flow works:

 1. The user sends their calls to the relay.
 2. The relay analyzes the calls and determines the amount they want to be paid, in the `paymentToken` specified in the intent.